What is Enterprise Value?

 The Market Capitalization will be equal to (Shares outstanding * Stock price) = (1,000,000 * $ 20) = $ 20,000,000.

-Therefore, the Enterprise Value can be calculated as follows:
+Therefore, the calculation is done as follows:

-E V = (Market Capitalization + Market value of preferred equity + Market value of debt + Minority interest) – Cash and cash equivalents
+Enterprise Value Formula = (Market Capitalization + Market value of preferred equity + Market value of debt + Minority interest) – Cash and cash equivalents

 = ($ 20,000,000 + $ 500,000 + $ 10,000,000 + $ 2,000,000) – $ 8,000,000 = $ 24,500,000

 This is the Firm value of the company XYZ and the same is that figure that the company ABC must keep in mind if it is thinking about taking over the company XYZ.

 In the above example, the Firm value is 22.5 % higher than the Market Capitalization of XYZ.
 This means that if ABC buys XYZ, it will be paying a 22.5 % premium over the current stock price of XYZ.
 This implies that ABC will be paying $ 24.5 per share to buy XYZ, whose Stock price is $ 20 per share.
 This does happen in the real world as generally, the Firm Value of significantly a leveraged company comes out to be higher than its Market Cap.